suleimana/sjsws/README.md

 ````shell
 # sh ./ServiceConfig.sh
 ````
-after running this command you should have the service.sh created under ouput dir.
+after running this command you should have the service.sh created under output dir.

 4- Copy the jar file into the working dir "/usr/local/myservices"